Daniel-J-Glass/WebWanderer/README.md

 The website has two views:

 - `/start`: This is the starting screen of the website.
 It displays a button to start traversing websites.
 - `/next_page`: This view generates a new page based on the information from the previous page.
-It uses an AI to generate the content and layout of the page.
+It uses ChatGPT and Stable Diffusion to generate the content and layout of the page.

 ## Screenshots